StudiYash/DweshaMukt/README.md

 > *The above provided certificate is custom designed and not officially presented by the college itself.
 We extend our heartfelt gratitude to VPKBIET College for their trust and support.
 Their investment in this project has been invaluable in pushing the boundaries of AI-driven hate speech detection.*

 ---
+## Future Scope 🔮

+- **Dataset Expansion:** Broaden the dataset to include more languages and cultural contexts for improved generalizability.
+- **Feature Enhancement:** Incorporate sentiment analysis and user profile features to boost accuracy.
+- **Real-Time Integration:** Develop more transformer-based models for real-time detection systems to ensure timely and effective hate speech mitigation.

+---

+## Acknowledgements 🔖

+- I am thankful to ChatGPT for insights, suggestions and provision of resources.
+It helped in refining ideas and aiding research throughout this work.
+- I am thankful to Vidya Pratishthan's Kamalnayan Bajaj Institute of Engineering and Technology Baramati (VPKBIET) College for providing funding for this project.

+---

 ## Project Report 📔